Monem-N/site-generator/docs/eslint-fixing-process.md

 2. Type safety improvements
 3. Module system improvements
 4. Logic and runtime error fixes
+5. Directory-specific fixes (e.g., "Fix ESLint issues in utils directory")

 This will make the changes easier to review and understand.
+Include before/after issue counts in your commit messages to track progress.

 ## Ongoing Maintenance